Don't miss the deadline. Apply now >

 Small Business Grants for Women in Iowa

-You can find a lot of “women business grant sites” with just a quick Google search.
-The problem is this: Most either look like scams or complicated government (Small Business Administration) sites.
+You can find a lot of “Iowa women’s small business grant sites” with just a quick Google search.
+The problem is this: Most sites don’t give out women’s grants.
+Or they’re complicated government (Small Business Administration) sites.
 They want too much of your personal and financial information.
 Not to mention the hours of filling out forms.

-You can start is with our Amber Grant for Women.
-Businesswomen from Iowa (and all around America) are eligible to apply for this grant.
-Each month, we select one $10,000 winner to help.
-Our judges award this grant every month – so today would be the perfect time to apply.
-Even better, our 12 monthly winners compete for a chance to win the $25,000 year-end Amber Grant.
+There are just two questions on our application.
+And each month, we select THREE $10,000 winners.
+Our judges award these grants every month – so today would be the perfect time to apply.
+Even better, our monthly winners compete for a chance to win one of three $25,000 year-end Amber Grants.

 After you’ve applied for our grant, please take a bit of time to check out the resources below.
 There are folks in Iowa waiting to help women business owners just like you!